 The 1.2 tackles per game is arguably a bit low, on top of that the 24-year old won’t come cheap, especially since Barca paid a premium to prize him from the Johan Cryuff Arena.

-The final player on our list is Wilfred Ndidi, Ndidi has impressed immensely since joining Leicester from Belgian Pro League side Genk.
+Wilfred Ndidi is the final player on our list.
+He has impressed immensely since joining Leicester from Belgian Pro League side Genk.

 The 24-year old when signed had big shoes to fill in the form of Ngolo Kante, and he filled them admirably.
 The Nigerian international does have the advantage of playing and even settling well in the Premier League.